 An AI build studio with human support.

-Steve is in the early stages of building a tool exactly for founders in your spot.
+I'm in the early stages of building a tool exactly for founders in your spot.
 You describe what you want, an AI dev team builds and deploys it, and a human with deep IT experience rides along to support the work.
-Persistent memory, smart handovers, real oversight.
+Persistent memory across sessions, smart handovers, real oversight built in.
+The other option is the online version of Claude Code, I believe, which allows you to request help from someone via a session share.

 Click anywhere or press → to advance